Aside from the core reply and assignment functions, there are various other actions you can apply to tickets.

 You can unlock the ticket from the Lock button or at the top of this tab.

-The lock will automatically be removed if you stop using the agent interface, or after a period of time set by your admins (one hour is the default).
+The lock can automatically be removed if your Admins have set the lock timeout (one hour is the default).
 This is to stop tickets being left locked for too long.

 Sometimes you will end up with two tickets about the same issue - for example, two different users in the same organization report the same thing, or a user emails about the same issue from two different email addresses.